onnowhere/youtube_music_playlist_downloader/README.md

 ### Additional options adjustable through the config file
 - `sync_folder_name`: Whether to automatically sync the name of the playlist folder to the YouTube playlist name (default: `true`)
+- `use_threading`: Whether to use threading for faster song downloading and updating at the cost of more CPU and memory usage (default: `true`)
+- `thread_count`: Number of threads to use for threading - if set to 0, this value will be dynamically determined (default: `0`)
 - `retain_missing_order`: Whether to retain the current order of missing or deleted songs if a local copy exists or move them to the end of the album (default: `false`)
 - `name_format`: The name format used to generate file names in yt-dlp output template format (default: `"%(title)s-%(id)s.%(ext)s"`)
 - `track_num_in_name`: Whether to include the track number at the start of all file names (default: `true`)